briandconnelly/nicheconstruct/paper/04_discussion.md

 **TODO: the rate of niche construction is crucial**

+## Niche Construction and the Evolution of Cooperation

 In our model, cooperation is orthogonal to niche construction, which allows us to focus on hitchhiking.
 However, by increasing the size of the local patch, this form of cooperation could itself be seen as a niche constructing behavior.
 Previous studies have more directly explored how niche construction and cooperation interact.